-Our Psychology programs are committed to exploring and understanding how personal, psychological, social, and environmental conditions influence action and thought.
+Our Psychology degrees are committed to exploring and understanding how personal, psychological, social, and environmental conditions influence action and thought.
 We have developed a curriculum that combines hands-on classroom instruction with on-campus research experiences, and internship opportunities in the greater Portland area that prepare you for a broad range of career options in the field of psychology.

 We have structured our programs to expose you to core concepts and skills related to psychology, while also enabling you to identify and focus your studies on a specific discipline such as mental health, education and psychology, psychology and business, and general psychology.

 Our undergraduate programs cover a range of topics in psychology, designed to match the many dynamic career opportunities this growing area offers.
 According to the Bureau of Labor Statistics, a 19% job growth is predicted for psychology-related careers through 2024 with even greater increases in job opportunities in the mental health sector.
 Whether you are interested in pursuing a career in counseling, education, research, business, law, or some combination — our degrees offer the experience, research, and internship opportunities you need to become a leader in the field.
 Visit our blog to read about the class experiences, internships, activities, and accomplishments of our Psychology students and faculty.